 Confectioner's sugar can sometimes contain lumps.
 If your confectioner's sugar looks lumpy after measuring, give it a sift before incorporating it with the rest of the ingredients.
 If your brown butter is still cold from refrigerating, the cold bits of butter can create lumps in the frosting.
 After bringing back to solid, make sure your butter comes to room temperature (not cold, not melted) before making your frosting.

 Buttercream frosting is one of the sweetest types of frostings.
 You likely chose buttercream because it's made with two main ingredients, butter and sugar, and it requires no cooking (other than browning the butter).
 The trade-off for being so easy to make is that it is very sweet.
 Buttercream frosting relies on the confectioner's sugar to stabilize it, making it thick and pipeable.
 If you reduce the amount of sugar in the recipe, your frosting will get too soft to pipe and taste a lot like sweetened butter.
 I don't recommend reducing the sugar in this recipe for those reasons.
 Don't skip the salt in this recipe - it helps balance the sweetness of the frosting.
-For a less sweet frosting, try my ermine frosting recipe.
+For a less sweet frosting, try my ermine frosting recipe instead.

 Recommended